What People Ask Me

 Those experiences taught me to work harder—at becoming a writer.

-For the first four years of my career, I worked on staff as a reporter and editor on two computer magazines.
-Then, I decided to work for myself so that I could explore the world beyond computers.
-I became a freelance writer and editor, mostly for magazines and software (games and stories).
+After working as a reporter, writer, and editor on two computer magazines, I decided to work for myself so that I could explore the world beyond tech.
+I became a freelance writer and editor, mostly for magazines and software (games and digital stories).

 Next, I had the incredible opportunity to invent board games for a living.
 That job was definitely too good to pass up!
 I moved from New York City back to my home state of Michigan and worked for five years as the product development director at Aristoplay, an educational game company founded by former teacher Jan Barney Newman.
 What fun!